 WILLIAM STANLEY (STAN) RUSSELL (1954-)

 Russell grew up in Ware Shoals SC near Greenville and graduated in Architecture from Clemson in 1976, working as a carpenter while in school.
 He moved to Houston TX and interned with MacKie Kamrath then came to Charlotte in 1978 and interned at Pease and Atkinson Dyer.
-He established his own modern architecture practice in 1982 which continues today.
+He established his own modern architecture practice in 1982.

 1980 - The Stan Russell House II, aka Wood and Stone Residence, Cabarrus County NC.
 Unbuilt.